Pixathon-Saavyas/Neurons/README.md

 This repository contains example of Book Recommendation using one agent `agent.py`

 ## Introduction
-The personalized book system allows users to create custom books by selecting parameter such as genre.The system then generates a personalized book based on the user's preferences.
+The personalized book system allows users to create custom books by selecting parameter such as genre.The system then generates a personalized book based on the user's preferences (genre) by providing the book title and authors name.

 ## Getting Started 🚀